PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 public Text[] playerKillsHUDList, playerNamesHUDList; // these are the text-fields for each player's kills and name in the HUD panel.
 This is set from the editor

-private static Shell[] shellPool = new Shell[16]; // this is the cached pool of shells we will be creating shell-instances from
+private static Shell[] shellPool = new Shell[16]; // this is the cached pool of shells we'll be creating shell-instances from

 public static Shell[] GetShellPool(){
         return shellPool;